 Conversations are one of the most powerful tools parents can use to connect with and protect their kids.

-When tackling some of life's tougher topics, especially those about drugs and alcohol, just figuring out what to say can be a challenge.
-These tips can help you figure out what to say depending on your child's age or stage of development.
+When tackling some of life's tougher topics such as drugs and alcohol, knowing what to say and how to say it will depend on your child's age or stage of development.